 This course will introduce students to the litigation process within the American legal system.
 Emphasis will be placed on examinations of the federal system, the state system, and the fundamental principles of law associated within those systems.
 Students will study the organization of the courts and learn the roles of individuals that work within the systems.
+Specific areas of study will include [but are not limited to] pretrial practices, dispute resolution, appellate work.
 The course will introduce students to the litigation process in state and federal courts.
-The course examines [but is not limited to] jurisdiction and venue, the persons that are active within the system, civil litigation, criminal litigation, the role of law enforcement within the systems, Louisiana politics, and other issues related to the legal system.
-Additionally, students will participate in courtroom observation and draft a legal document that relates to concepts in this course.
+The course examines [but is not limited to] jurisdiction and venue, the persons that are active within the system, civil litigation, criminal litigation, the role of law enforcement within the criminal setting, specialized courts, appellate litigation, the use of technology in the courtroom, the use of social media within the systems, Louisiana politics, and other issues related to the legal system.
+Additionally, students will participate in courtroom observation and draft a document that relates to concepts in this course.